pyxem/pyxem/docs/source/introduction.rst

 plane, and (3) recorded intensities that depend on the response of the detector.
 Methods to correct these effects to a first order are made available in pyXem.

-Projection distortions may be corrected by the application of an opposite image distortion, often an affine transformation, to all recorded diffraction patterns.
+Projection distortions may be (approximately) corrected by the application of an opposite image distortion, often an affine transformation, to all recorded diffraction patterns.
 The appropriate transformation may be determined using diffraction patterns acquired from a reference sample and then applied using the apply_affine_transformation() method.

 Translation of the direct beam is corrected for by aligning the stack of diffraction patterns.
-A simple and sufficiently successful routine to achieve this is to crop a region around the direct beam and apply a two-dimensional alignment based on phase correlation.
-This is achieved through the hyperspy method, \textit{align2D()}, which incorporates a statistical estimation of the optimal alignment position.
+A simple routine to achieve this is to crop a region around the direct beam and apply a two-dimensional alignment based on phase correlation.
+This is achieved through the method, align2D(), which incorporates a statistical estimation of the optimal alignment position.

 Intensity corrections most simply involve gain normalization based on dark-reference and bright-reference images.
-Such gain normalization may be performed in pyXem using the \textit{apply\_gain\_normalisation()} method.
+Such gain normalization may be performed in pyXem using the apply_gain_normalisation() method.

 Radial Ingegration